 The workflow is carried out automatically, i.e., no human interaction is required.
-It uses a few manually created resources, like a list of typical English partitives (e.g., kind of, type of, genus of) and anchor terms for the pattern detection, but apart from that it does not need any additional background sources.
+It uses a few manually created resources, like a list of typical English partitives (e.g., kind of, type of, genus of), collectives (e.g., class of, number of, range of) and anchor terms for the pattern detection, but apart from that it does not need any additional background sources.

-For our example sentence of Fig. 1, we would after preprocessing identify in the second step the two semantic patterns "is-a" and "has-a" and determine three sentence fragments.
+For our example sentence of Fig. 2, we would after preprocessing identify in the second step the two semantic patterns "is-a" and "has-a" and determine three sentence fragments.
 We also find out that ice skates is the subject (left operand) for both semantic relations while the other fragments refer to the second operand (object) for the relations.
 The fragments are further processed in the third step where we determine that the hypernym concept is boots and the holonym concept is blades.
 We finally derive the two semantic relations (ice skates, is-a, boots) and (ice skates, has-a, blades) and store them in the repository.

-In the following, we first describe the preparatory extraction of articles from Wikipedia and then outline the four major steps to be performed per article.
+In the following, we first describe the preparatory extraction of articles from Wikipedia and then outline the six major steps to be performed per article.

-4.1 Extracting Wikipedia Articles
+4.1.
+Extracting Wikipedia articles

-The easiest way to access the full Wikipedia content is to download the Wikipedia dump, which is basically a single XML file containing all articles with the respective content and meta information (like page id, creation date etc.).2 This file contains about 11 million entries and has an overall size of 44 GB (unzipped).
-However, the English Wikipedia comprises only 4.45 million articles (as of February 2013), as there are many additional pages listed in the Wikipedia dump which are no articles, like category pages, redirects, talk pages and file pages (images, charts etc.).
+The easiest way to access the full Wikipedia content is to download the Wikipedia dump, which is basically a single XML file containing all articles with the respective content and meta information (like page id, creation date, categories in which it occurs etc.).j This file contains about 11 million entries and has an overall size of 44 GB (unzipped).
+However, the English Wikipedia comprises only about 4.3 million articles (as of October 2013), as there are many additional pages listed in the Wikipedia dump which are no articles, like category pages, redirects, talk pages and file pages (images, charts etc.).